marcosgabarda/marcosgabarda.github.io/content/now/index.md

  ## My life nowadays

-I married Sandra, my love from high schoool and we are living in our home 🏡, together with Abby 🐇, the best little and free-roam bunny in the world.
+I married Sandra, my love from high school and we are living in our home 🏡, together with Abby 🐇, the best little and free-roam bunny in the world.

 I see Pebe 🐈  and Gunter 🐈‍⬛ time to time, but I always keep them in my heart.